 June 1, 1999 - Intel to acquire Dialogic for about $780 million.

 1998 - Intel to acquire Chips and Technologies.

-October 1970 - Intel releases its first commercially available DRAM, the Intel 1103.
+October 1970 - Intel released its first commercially available DRAM, the Intel 1103.

-1968 - Intel is founded in by Robert Noyce and Gordon Moore.
+1968 - Intel founded by Robert Noyce and Gordon Moore.